KVOA: Channel 4-TV ownership

 An antitrust lawsuit involving the two daily newspapers in Tucson would have an impact on KVOA-TV.
 In 1971, a six-year antitrust lawsuit brought by the United States Department of Justice concluded in the sale of the morning Arizona Daily Star—which had been owned by the publisher of Tucson's afternoon daily, the Tucson Daily Citizen—to Pulitzer; negotiations for Pulitzer to purchase the newspaper had been ongoing for months, but while an agreement had been reached, final details relating to KVOA-TV's fate remained uncertain.
 To acquire the Daily Star, the Department of Justice required Pulitzer to sell KVOA-TV within a year.

 In mid-May, the sale of the television station to Donrey Media Group of Arkansas, whose holdings included television stations in Arkansas and Las Vegas and Reno, Nevada, was announced.
 However, Donrey would be embroiled in a series of issues at the FCC that held up consideration of the KVOA-TV transfer.
 By January 1972, the Donrey TV stations were being investigated for a practice called "clipping", in which network credits or commercials would be clipped out of broadcast and replaced with local commercials.
 KORK-TV, the Donrey station in Las Vegas, was facing a license renewal challenge.
 By May, per a report in Broadcasting magazine, FCC staff were recommending hearings be convened to analyze revocation of Donrey's television station licenses and would likely require a hearing to approve the Tucson TV station purchase.
-That was time Pulitzer simply did not have.
-It was under a court order to divest the television station.
-In April, Pulitzer asked the Department of Justice for more time to sell KVOA-TV, after which it was granted another extension in June.
-However, if it could not sell the station by April 1973, Pulitzer would have to sell the Star, and the television station would be placed in trusteeship.
+This threatened to prolong any sale attempt to Donrey at a time when Pulitzer was under a court order to find a buyer.
+In April, Pulitzer asked the Department of Justice for more time to sell KVOA-TV, after which it was granted another extension in June; however, if it could not sell the station by April 1973, Pulitzer would have to sell the Star, and the television station would be placed in trusteeship.
 Meanwhile, the commission's actions were putting the nails in the coffin of a Donrey sale, as the Las Vegas station's license renewal was designated for hearing later in June, and Pulitzer called off the Donrey deal on June 8, 1972.